Pinhais, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 December

-In December, Pinhais is a perfect temperature, somewhat rainy and very hazy.
-Temperatures routinely are in the high 70s F (mid 20s C) and regularly jump into the low 80s F (high 20s C) range.
+In December, Pinhais is warm, somewhat rainy and very hazy.
+Temperatures routinely are in the high 70s F (mid 20s C) and about a third of the time jump into the low 80s F (high 20s C) range.
 At night, lows are in the low 50s F (mid 10s C).
 This is also a rainy time for Pinhais, with several of the days of the month having rain.
 In December, humidity reaches as high as 70%.

 What to wear/what to pack: